warpdotdev/docs/getting-started/using-warp-with-shells.md

 #### Step 1: Install Fish&#x20;

 While Bash, and Zsh come pre-installed on macOS, Fish shell does not.
-So before using the Fish shell with Warp, you must install it on your computer by using one of the.
+So before using the Fish shell with Warp, you must install it on your computer.
 You can do that using one of the methods listed below -

 1. Using Homebrew: If you already have homebrew installed, you can simply type `brew install fish`, and follow the instructions.&#x20;
 2. Download the installer at fishshell.com.